JuliaOpt/MathProgBase.jl/doc/nlp.rst

     Returns the sparsity structure of the Jacobian matrix :math:`J_g(x) = \left[ \begin{array}{c} \nabla g_1(x) \\ \nabla g_2(x) \\ \vdots \\ \nabla g_m(x) \end{array}\right]` where :math:`g_i` is the :math:`i\text{th}` component of :math:`g`.
 The sparsity structure
     is assumed to be independent of the point :math:`x`.
 Returns a tuple ``(I,J)`` where ``I`` contains the row indices and ``J`` contains the column indices of each structurally nonzero element.
-These indices may not be sorted and can contain duplicates, in which case the solver should combine the corresponding elements by adding them together.
+These indices are not required to be sorted and can contain duplicates, in which case the solver should combine the corresponding elements by adding them together.